llafuente/language/statements/switch.markdown

 An expression or type specifier is compared to the "cases" inside the "switch" to determine which branch to execute.

-`switch` is very special in plee in comparison with any other language.

-Modern languages choose to break by default, and it's resonable, they provide `fallthrough` as error prone replacement of no-`break`
+Modern languages choose to break by default, and it's resonable, they provide `fallthrough` as error prone replacement of non-`break`-ing.

-Plee goes a bit beyond while provide `fallthrough` also provide `break` but the default behavior is **continue testing the next cases**, allowing more complex behaviors.

-**compiler-note** default must be the last case.
+In plee both is mandatory to en a case with one of the following.

+* `break`, exit switch
+* `fallthrough`, enter in the next case without testing
+* `continue`, continue testing

+`default` case must be the last, and do not need to `break`, `fallthrough` or `continue`.

-There are two types of switch: expression switch and comparison switch.
+There are three types of switch:
+* comparison switch.
+* expression switch.
+* match-regexp switch.

+**STUDY** fallthrough is rather long. next is more resonable...

 ### Syntax